LucasPeters00/pdm_final/README.md

-# Quadrotor path planning with RRT* and MPC
+# Quadrotor Path Planning with RRT* and MPC
 This is the final project of the course Planning and Decision Making.
-The code in this github repository supports the paper that has been handed in for the project.
+The code in this GitHub repository supports the paper that has been handed in for the project.

-- __Authors:__ M.H.J.L.
+- **Authors:** M.H.J.L.
 Kokshoorn, P.A.R.M.
 Mignot, L.J.A.
 Peters, D.P.
 Siderius.
-- __Date:__ 15-01-2024
+- **Date:** 15-01-2024
-- __Course code:__ RO47005
+- **Course code:** RO47005
-- __Department:__ Cognotive Robotics
+- **Department:** Cognitive Robotics
-- __Study:__ Master Roboyics
+- **Study:** Master Robotics
-- __University:__ TU Delft
+- **University:** TU Delft

 ## Installation

 The following steps need to be followed in order to run the python script.

 This project uses the [gym-pybullet-drones](https://github.com/utiasDSL/gym-pybullet-drones) repository for the drone environment.
-The steps to download this enviroment are shown below.
+The steps to download this environment are shown below.

 ```
 git clone https://github.com/utiasDSL/gym-pybullet-drones.git
 cd gym-pybullet-drones/